Bitraxis/tree/README.md

 - LGPL-v3
 - !
 AI was slightly used - *only* for help with errors that didn't *even exist on stackoverflow* = It was *lobotomized* so it **couldn't** write the actual full code !
+- Also some basic writing help AIs were used to make the docs as I suck at documentation and didn't want to do it...

 ---